‘I MAGNIFICI’ - 10 MOST ICONIC italian mid century FURNITURE DESIGNERS

 Immediately after graduating, Achille Castiglioni found himself in the fortunate position of joining his brothers Livio and Pier Giacomo at the design studio they had established in Milan back in 1937, alongside their classmate Luigi Caccia Dominioni.
 The studio's focus on exhibitions, furniture, housewares, and appliances, rather than architectural commissions, proved advantageous given the challenging circumstances of the war.
 This emphasis on product design and the strong fraternal bond between the three Castiglioni brothers allowed Achille to experiment early in his career with emerging techniques and novel materials, forging a fresh aesthetic sensibility tailor-made for the optimistic post-war European market.

 Achille Castiglioni's journey as a designer would be a testament to his ability to seamlessly blend art and functionality.
-With his whimsical and intelligent designs, he left an enduring legacy that inspires contemporary designers and captivates enthusiasts worldwide.
+With his whimsical and intelligent designs, he left an enduring legacy that inspires contemporary designers and captivates enthusiasts worldwide, some of his Mid Century Designs have been re-editioned and are still in production today.